What is oversupply of breastmilk?

-A mother’s milk supply usually adjusts to her baby’s needs after about 6 weeks of breastfeeding.
-Some mothers continue to make more milk than the baby requires, and this is known as ‘oversupply’.
+Your milk supply will usually adjust to your baby’s needs after about 6 weeks of breastfeeding.
+Some people continue to make more milk than their baby needs, and this is known as ‘oversupply’ or ‘hyperlactation’.

-Oversupply can make breastfeeding difficult for both mother and baby.
+Oversupply can make breastfeeding difficult for both you and your baby.

 How breastmilk oversupply affects your baby

-Your baby may be unsettled during and after feeding, and it can be hard to know whether your baby is still hungry or is getting too much milk too fast.
-Your baby may:
+Your baby may be unsettled or distressed during and after feeding.
+It can be hard to know whether they are still hungry or are getting too much milk too fast.

-- choke and splutter at the breast due to the high rate of milk flow
+- choke and splutter at your breast due to the high rate of milk flow

 - have excessive wind, causing unsettled, colicky behaviour